-Read on to discover Scotland’s most beautiful locations and add your favourite ones to your travel wish list.
+Read on to discover which of Scotland’s most beautiful locations you'll want to add to your travel wish list.

 - See the most stunning sights on one of these top Scotland vacations

 The crown jewel of Scotland has to be Edinburgh.
 This historic capital is the home of Harry Potter and the annual Edinburgh Fringe, one of the best festivals in Scotland.

 Come to Edinburgh and you’ll find a medley of medieval city streets, green spaces, and rolling hills, the largest of which is an extinct volcano.